So far, the following politicians have resigned from the Government:

 Gareth Davies (PPS)

-Mr Quince said he could not accept being sent out to defend the Prime Minister on television with inaccurate information over the Mr Pincher row.
+Will Quince quit as children and families minister, saying he could not accept being sent out to defend the Prime Minister on television with inaccurate information over the Chris Pincher row.